-As one of the nation’s premier construction firms, with more than 1,500 employees, Miron Construction Co., Inc. strives to exceed client expectations and bring dreams to life.
+As one of the nation’s premier construction firms, with approximately 1,700 employees, Miron Construction Co., Inc. strives to exceed client expectations and bring dreams to life.

 As a family-owned business where people come first, Miron provides pre-construction, construction management, design-build, industrial, and general construction services nationwide.
 We are a forward-thinking, fast-growing private company with a rich history of reaching beyond construction to understand client stories and translate them into the built environment.